Klipper3d/klipper/docs/Code_Overview.md

     have completed successfully.
 It indicates the printer is transitioning to a state ready to handle normal operations.
 Do not raise an error in this callback.
+  * klippy:interrupt - This event is generated when an interruption of a blocking command is requested (ex. wait on heaters).
+This is today used by a `CANCEL_PRINT` to quickly interrupt a currently running print.
 * If there is an error in the user's config, be sure to raise it during the `load_config()` or "connect event" phases.
 Use either `raise config.error("my error")` or `raise printer.config_error("my